marijnh/Eloquent-JavaScript/08_error.md

 {{index block, "try keyword", "finally keyword"}}

-But that isn't always practical.
-So there is another feature that `try` statements have.
-They may be followed by a `finally` block either instead of or in addition to a `catch` block.
+Since that isn't always practical, `try` statements have another feature: they may be followed by a `finally` block either instead of or in addition to a `catch` block.
 A `finally` block says "no matter _what_ happens, run this code after trying to run the code in the `try` block."

 ```{includeCode: true}
 function transfer(from, amount) {